 All grant applications will be reviewed by the Guardian ad Litem Grant Review Board (Board).
 The board members will be appointed by the Idaho Supreme Court for a three-year term.
 The Board will consist of nine (9) voting and three (3) non-voting members with experience and training in the child welfare system.
 The Board will be staffed by the GAL grant specialist and attended by a member of the AOC's finance department.
 The Board will convene to review the applications and make recommendations to the Idaho Supreme Court.
-The Board will meet within 45 days upon receipt of any GAL grant program applications; review the grant applications and attachments; and issue a recommendation to the Idaho Supreme Court for approval or denial of grant applications.
+The Board will meet after the GAL grant program application cycle ends; review the grant applications and attachments; and issue a recommendation to the Idaho Supreme Court for approval or denial of grant applications.